Accounting and reporting

 Scrutineer's Report to the Trustees

-This template is for the independent scrutineer of annual accounts for Groups, Districts and Counties/Areas with a total annual income under £24,999 and only those in England and Wales.
+This template is for the independent Scrutineer of annual accounts for Groups, Districts and Counties/Areas with a total annual income under £24,999 and only those in England and Wales with a financial year ending in 2026.
 Download the template for the Scrutineer’s Report to the Trustees.
+This template must not be used after the start of your financial year in 2026.

 Independent Examiner's Report to the Trustees

-The trustees of registered charities must prepare a Trustees’ Annual Report.
-In the Trustee’s Annual Report, there’ll be:
+As well as the Annual Accounts, the trustees of registered charities must prepare a Trustees’ Annual Report.
+In the Trustee’s Annual Report (POR 5b.3.2.2), there’ll be:

 - an overview of the charity’s activities through the year,